 In addition to statistical data, the court ordered Guardian to produce information about how much it paid the medical reviewers going back to 2012, to identify the specific factors considered in awarding bonuses to employees who review benefit claims, and to disclose the training manuals used by its long-term disability department.
 Lastly, the court found Martin’s request for internal policies and procedures that Guardian did not specifically rely upon to decide his claim is overly broad and he is not entitled to discover that information.

 If Guardian has denied your long-term disability claim, contact an experienced ERISA attorney before you handle the appeal on your own.
 It is important to create a strong record supporting your LTD claim before you file a lawsuit.
-Contact Roberts Disability Law for a complimentary case evaluation.
+Contact Roberts Disability Law, P.C. for a complimentary case evaluation.

 LEAVE YOUR MESSAGE